waterwheel31/SD_behavioral_cloning/README.md

 - Trained CNN model
     - Used the images as the input and the steering movement as the output
     - Recorded 2 laps of a same environement (once in forward, once in backward cycle)
     - Used following CNN network.
-This is based on NVIDA's network for self-driving car  (https://devblogs.nvidia.com/deep-learning-self-driving-cars/)
+This is based on (but modified) NVIDA's network for self-driving car  (https://devblogs.nvidia.com/deep-learning-self-driving-cars/)

     ![image](./images/network.png)